Brian Westbrook: San Francisco 49ers

 Westbrook signed a one-year contract with the San Francisco 49ers including $1.25 million guaranteed on August 16, 2010.
 The 49ers' decision to sign Westbrook came after the sudden retirement of second year backup running back Glen Coffee.
 On November 29, 2010, during the Monday Night Football game versus the Arizona Cardinals, starting halfback Frank Gore fractured his hip, ending his season.
 Filling in for the injured Gore, Westbrook carried the ball 23 times for 136 yards and 1 touchdown.
 Westbrook finished the 2010 season with 77 rushes for 340 yards for a 4.4 average and 4 touchdowns, plus 16 catches for 150 yards and another score, having played in 14 games, starting 5 of them.

 Retirement

 On August 28, 2012, it was announced that Westbrook would retire as a member of the Philadelphia Eagles; his retirement was made official the next day at a live press conference.
 Westbrook was subsequently honored by the Eagles at halftime of their game against the Washington Redskins on December 23, 2012; the team also named him as honorary captain for the game.
 Westbrook began the 2013 season as a panel member on Eagles Post Game Live on the Comcast Sportsnet Network, along with Michael Barkann, Ed Rendell, and Ray Didinger.

-On October 19, 2015, Westbrook was inducted to the Eagles team Hall of Fame during Monday Night Football versus the New York Giants.
+On October 19, 2015, Westbrook was inducted to the Eagles Hall of Fame during Monday Night Football versus the New York Giants.